-You have to apply thermal paste when you build new PC or upgrade CPU or cooler only, if you want better performance of your system.
-A thermal paste is also known as Thermal Interface Material.
-If you are thinking, what thermal paste is?
+You have to apply thermal paste when you build new PC or upgrade CPU or cooler, if you want better performance of your system.
+A CPU thermal paste is also known as Thermal Interface Material.
+If you are thinking, what is thermal paste?
 The answer is “it’s a thermal grease a kind of thermally conductive compound which is commonly used as an interface between heat sinks and heat sources.
 It allow efficient CPU heat transfer to the cooler mounted directly above it.

-You can apply thermal paste in two major components e.g. CPU & GPU.
-In this guide, focus in drawn on applying thermal paste on CPU (Intel & AMD).
+How much thermal paste should be applied on CPU?
+It will be explained latter in the post.
+But where to apply thermal paste, you can apply thermal compound on two major components e.g. CPU & GPU.
+In this guide, focus in drawn on applying thermal paste to CPU (Intel & AMD).
 This guide also include the best way to apply thermal paste.
 Two renowned method namely “Vertical Line” for Intel CPU’s & “Pea Dot” for AMD CPU’s are also explained here.

-The Thermal Grizzly Hydronaut Paste, Akasa AK-TC TIM Clean CPU & Heatsink Cleaner and Arctic Silver 5 thermal paste are used in this guide.
-You can buy these thermal paste from Amazon, eBay or from PCpartpicker.
+The best PC thermal paste for CPU includes; Thermal Grizzly Hydronaut Paste, Akasa AK-TC TIM Clean CPU & Heatsink Cleaner and Arctic Silver 5 thermal paste.
+These are also used in this guide.
+You can buy thermal paste from Amazon, eBay or from PCpartpicker.

 Before you get start, bear in mind that thermal paste is applied only on the top of the CPU, not the bottom or anywhere else.
 It should applied to the smooth metal plate where manufactures imprints relevant information.

-Before taking start it is also important to explain here, that there are different types of thermal paste having different types of composition.
+Before taking start it is important to explain here, that there are different types of CPU paste having different types of composition.

 Those who have built new PC’s can skip this part of removing thermal paste because these systems don’t have pre-applied thermal paste on them.
 However, if you have already applied thermal paste on your CPU then you should definitely remove it before proceeding further.

-In order to apply thermal paste you need to remove CPU cooler from processor and gently clean thermal paste with paper towel.
+For applying thermal paste first you need to replace old thermal paste.
+After that, remove CPU cooler from processor and gently clean thermal paste with paper towel.
 You can also use TIM cleaner to clean any remaining residue, for that apply few drops of TIM cleaner and then gently rub it in a circular motion on processor.
 If you follow this method it will clean the IHS (Integrated Heat Spreaders).
 If there’s residue thermal paste by the CPU latch, feel free to open your CPU latch and clean the latch and sides of your processor.
 The same method is also used to clean CPU cooler’s heatsink.
 Once you done cleaning process, you can start applying new thermal paste.

-Apply Thermal Paste Using Intel Vertical Line Method
+How To Apply Thermal Paste To CPU Using Intel Vertical Line Method

 Vertical line methods is feasible for Intel CPU’s because they have rectangular die under the IHS.
 So, using vertical line method can help you maintain ideal CPU temperature.
 It has been observed that temperature of Intel CPU’s remain higher on certain cores.
 For instance, temp of core 3 on Intel i7-3770K is hotter due to it’s closeness to IGPU module processor.